4 Methods to Backup iPhone Contacts with or without iTunes

 - First off, click on settings, then select "Mail, Contact, Calendar" as shown in the figure above.

 - A new page pops up, select "Add Account" on the new page.

 - From the list of options, click on "Exchange".

-- Enter the required information with respect to your mail details.
+- Enter the required information for your mail details.

-- In the next page, select "Save and Export".
+- On the next page, select "Save and Export".
 There you go, you have exported and saved to contacts.

 iPhone Contact backup with Email